MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/server-migration.md

 4. Create and/or assign (existing) endpoint protection policies to the collection.

-### If you are currently using MECM to manage your servers, are running a non-Microsoft antivirus solution and MMA-based sensor and want to upgrade to the new Microsoft Defender for Endpoint BEFORE the 2111 release of MECM.
+### You are currently using MECM to manage your servers, are running a non-Microsoft antivirus solution and the MMA-based sensor.
+You want to upgrade to the new Microsoft Defender for Endpoint.

 Migration steps: